csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 slug: the-problems-with-crafting-code
 title: The problems with ‘crafting’ code
 categories:
   - Web Development
-- Opinion
+tags:
-tag:
+  - Code Quality
 meta: "Some thoughts on our use of the word ‘craft’ to describe our work"
 ---